 Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

-- The Game Changer: “Vacuum Glazing” (like LandVac/Fineo) is now thin enough (6.7mm) to fit historic frames.
+- 💡 The Game Changer: “Vacuum Glazing” (like LandVac or Fineo) is now thin enough (around 8mm) to fit historic timber frames.

-- The Alternative: Secondary glazing remains the best planning-free option for Grade I or strict areas.
+- 🛡️ The Alternative: Secondary glazing remains the best, planning-free option for Grade I or strict conservation areas.

 However, the tide is turning.
-With the urgent need to decarbonise UK homes and rapid advancements in glass technology, 2025 is seeing a shift in planning attitudes.
+With the urgent national need to decarbonise UK homes and rapid advancements in glass technology, planning attitudes are shifting.
 It is no longer impossible to get Listed Building Consent for double glazing—if you use the right technology.

 1. The Historic Problem: “Thick” Glass

-This is the technology that is changing planning decisions across Hampshire and the UK.
-Vacuum Glazing (such as LandVac or Fineo) works differently from standard double glazing.
+This is the modern technology that is changing planning decisions across Hampshire and the UK.
+Vacuum Glazing (such as the LandVac or Fineo systems) works differently from standard double glazing.

 |---|---|---|---|